swiftlang/swift-evolution/proposals/0382-expression-macros.md

 Macro definitions should conform to the `ExpressionMacro` protocol and implement their syntactic transformation via `expansion(of:in:)`, returning the new expression as a syntax node.

 If the macro expansion cannot proceed for some reason, the `expansion(of:in:)` operation can throw an error rather than try to produce a new syntax node.
 The compiler will then report the error to the user.
 More detailed diagnostics can be provided via the macro expansion context.

-The macro expansion operation is asynchronous, to account for potentially-asynchronous operations that will eventually be added to `MacroExpansionContext`.
-For example, operations that require additional communication with the compiler to get types of subexpressions, access files in the program, and so on.

 #### `MacroExpansionContext`